jetnew/academicpages/_portfolio/simkit.md

 * The GMDN is a model for representing normally distributed subpopulations within an overall population.
   * A Gaussian mixture model is a universal approximator of densities, that any smooth density can be approximated by a Gaussian mixture model with enough components.
   * The GMM is parameterized by mixture component weights, means and covariances.
-For each input x, predict a probability density function of P(Y=y|X=x) that is a probability weighted sum of smaller Gaussian distributions.
+For each input x, predict a probability density function of $P(Y=y\vert X=x)$ that is a probability weighted sum of smaller Gaussian distributions.
   * The conditional Gaussian mixture model can be implemented using Mixture Density Networks, consisting of a neural network to predict the parameters that define the Gaussian mixture model.
-For each input x, the MDN predicts a probability density function of P(Y=y|X=x).
+For each input x, the MDN predicts a probability density function of $P(Y=y\vert X=x)$.
   * Each parameter pi, mu, sigma is approximated by a neural network as a function of input x, which represents the parent feature.

 * The CGAN is a generative adversarial model that conditions on parent features for both generator and discriminator models during training.